robertozoia/cartelera/README.md

 *  `basedir` is where the generated website will reside and served by your webserver.
 *  `template_dir` is where your template files reside.
 For production, it is recommended to specify the full directory path.

+### Static webpage content

+If you use the provided templates for generating the webpages, you will need to copy the `www/static` directory contents to `static` under your web server's root.

 ## Command line options